knative/docs/docs/serving/setting-up-custom-ingress-gateway.md

 1. Edit the file to add the `gateway.<gateway-namespace>.<gateway-name>: istio-ingressgateway.istio-system.svc.cluster.local` field with the customized gateway.
-For the gateway mentioned, it should be updated to:
+For the example `knative-custom-gateway` mentioned earlier, it should be updated to:

      ```yaml
      apiVersion: v1